 Cutting paper helps kids practice using a pair of scissors and cutting precisely along a line.
 You can also teach kids about how to safely handle a pair of scissors.
 Cutting up the tissue paper is good practice for working with delicate materials and cutting out small shapes.

 Arranging the tissue paper encourages kids to create a thoughtful design and consider color placement.
-Overlaying different colors of tissue paper helps kids learn about mixing colors to create new colors.
+Furthermore, overlaying different colors of tissue paper helps kids learn about mixing colors to create new colors.
 Each leaf sun catcher will show off different color combinations and unique overlapping shapes.

-Gluing everything together helps kids learn how to productively use small amounts of glue and use consideration to not create too much of a mess.
-The creative skills required to place each square of tissue paper and glue them together is great practice of precision and fine motor skills.
+Gluing everything together helps kids learn how to use small amounts of glue, as well as caution to not create a mess.
+Additionally, kids can practice fine motor skills by arranging each piece of tissue paper in place.